endigma/fennec/README.md

-# watcher
+# fennec
-watcher is a tool to execute <something> from webhook POST to a particular path
+fennec is a tool to execute <something> from webhook POST to a particular path

 it expects a field as part of the JSON POST called "secret" like: